Best Firefighter Station Boots

 They’re durable |

 Of course, they prevent foot pain and fatigue.
-This is because they’re fitted with EVA molded midsoles which work in conjunction with its air-port insoles to absorb pressure from the floor as you walk; cushioning the balls of the feet.
+This is because they’re fitted with EVA molded midsoles which work in conjunction with its air-port insoles to absorb pressure from the floor as you walk, cushioning the balls of the feet.
 Furthermore, they help to distribute weight across the foot so that you don’t develop chronic foot conditions like plantar fasciitis.

 The only issue with these boots is that their inner lining wears off faster than most would like.